Waynnnnnne/international-trade-agent/README.md

 This LLM agent aims to streamline the time-consuming and repetitive work processes for professionals in the international trade industry, enhancing efficiency and operational convenience

 # Installation
-uv add mcp graphrag pathlib pandas uv run client.py
+uv add mcp graphrag pathlib pandas openpyxl googletrans==3.1.0a0 uv run client.py

 # Features